-The Company appoints external consultant to perform internal audit function.
-External consultant conducts independent review twice a year on the adequacy and effectiveness of the Group's risk management and internal control systems and submits internal audit report to the Audit Committee half-yearly with findings and recommendations.
+The Company appoints external consultants to perform internal audit function.
+External consultants conduct independent review twice a year on the adequacy and effectiveness of the Group's risk management and internal control systems and submit risk management and internal audit reports to the Audit Committee half-yearly with findings and recommendations.
 The Audit Committee will, by taking into consideration the control issues identified by the external auditor in the course of statutory audit, formulate their opinion and report to the Board at the regular meetings.